patrickgtwalker/malaria_in_pregnancy_istp_model_open/INSTRUCTIONS.md

 # Model Instructions

 This file summarizes the key steps for compiling and running the malaria in pregnancy model.
-It replaces the previous binary document `Instructions.docx`.
+For further detail on parameters and advanced usage see `Instructions.docx`.

 ## Compiling the executable
 1. Open Microsoft Visual Studio (the Community Edition works).